zacnees3/getting-started-with-github-copilot/.github/steps/4-copilot-on-github.md

 #### Copilot Review

 More eyes on our work is always useful so let's ask Copilot to do a first pass before we do a normal peer review process.
-Copilot is great at catching common mistakes that can are fixed by simple adjustment, but please remember to use it responsibily.
+Copilot is great at catching common mistakes that can are fixed by simple adjustment, but please remember to use it responsibly.

 > [!NOTE]
 > This is in **Public Preview** for organizations. [[docs]](https://docs.github.com/en/copilot/using-github-copilot/code-review/using-copilot-code-review)